The ins and outs of plumbing drain systems: Simplified in a basic way

 FAQ

-It is recommended to stay clear of chemicals in drain cleaners because they could cause damage to your drains and harm the environment.
+It is recommended to stay clear of chemicals in drain cleaners because they could cause damage to your drains and also harm the environment.

-How do I know whether my drain in my plumbing is leaking?
+How can I tell if my plumbing drain is leaking?

-How can I help if I smell foul from my drain?
+What should I do if smell foul from the drain of my plumbing?

 Tags: Drains, Plumbing, Tools Categories: Plumber